Singular Port-Hamiltonian Systems Beyond Passivity

 \section{Abstract}

-In this paper, we study a class of port-Hamiltonian systems whose vector fields exhibit singularities.
-A representative example of this class has recently been employed in the power electronics literature to implement a grid-forming controller.
-We show that, under certain conditions, these port-Hamiltonian systems, when interconnected with passive systems, converge to a prescribed non-equilibrium steady state.
-At first glance, the apparently passive nature of the port-Hamiltonian system seems incompatible with the active power injection required to sustain this non-equilibrium condition.
-However, we demonstrate that the discontinuity inherent in the vector field provides the additional energy needed to maintain this operating point, indicating that the system is not globally passive.
-Moreover, when the discontinuity is replaced by a continuous approximation, the resulting system becomes cyclo-dissipative while still capable of supplying the required power.
+In this paper, we investigate a class of port-Hamiltonian systems with singular vector fields.
+We show that, under suitable conditions, their interconnection with passive systems ensures convergence to a prescribed non-equilibrium steady state.
+At first glance, this behavior appears to contradict the seemingly passive structure of port-Hamiltonian systems, since sustaining a non-equilibrium steady state requires continuous power injection.
+We resolve this apparent paradox by showing that the singularity in the vector field induces a sliding mode that contributes effective energy, enabling maintenance of the steady state and demonstrating that the system is not passive.
+Furthermore, we consider regularizations of the singular dynamics and show that the resulting systems are cyclo-passive, while still capable of supplying the required steady-state power.
+These results clarify the role of singularities in port-Hamiltonian systems and provide new insight into their energetic properties.